Abanoub461996/connectMe/README.md

 ## Run The App.

-after getting your version of the code from our github repo, u can run the app for development using `npm run dev`.
+after getting your version of the code from our github repo, u can run the app for development using `npm run dev` and You can see the app runing at `https://abanoub461996.github.io/connectMe/`.

 ## App Detailed Discreption.